 Vessels are required to have navigation lights turned on from "dusk to dawn" or in conditions of reduced visibility.
 It is wise to run at reduced speed whenever navigation lights are needed.
-Although the navigation lights supplied with your Bayliner are of top quality, failure may occur for a variety of reasons:
+Although the navigation lights supplied with your Quantum are of top quality, failure may occur for a variety of reasons:

 - 1. There may be a blown fuse.
 (Replace the fuse in the fuse block.) - 2.
 The bulb may be burned out.
 (Carry spare bulbs for replacement.) - 3.
 The bulb base may be corroded.
-(Clean the base periodically and coat it with nonconductive grease.) - A wire may have come loose or may be damaged.
+(Clean the base periodically and coat it with nonconductive grease.) - 4.
+A wire may be loose or damaged.
 (Repair as required.)